VincentVanlaer/mesa-school-labs/content/wednesday/bonus-2.md

 ```

 {{< /details >}}

+Question: Do the effective temperature and the luminosity match with the data in Table 1?

 #### Extra Bonus Task 2
 In Extra Bonus Task 1 we have determined that working with just the effective temperature will not lead to a match between the simulation and the observations, as the luminosity is too low compared to the observations.
 In this next task, we will combine the luminosity and the effective temperature of the primary star to match the observations.